BonnieMcb/MS2-British-Wildlife-Memory-Game/README.md

 I wanted the memory game to look well put together, but sourcing free to use wildlife photos from the internet would cause an issue in that I would not be able to control the consistency of the images, in terms of resolution, colours, angles, etc. I therefore decided that I should opt for illustrated images rather than photographs.
 Another benefit of illustrated images instead of photographs is that they are more useful for identification purposes, as the illustrator can highlight the important features of the species.

+Initially the idea was to have three difficulty settings, with ‘easy’ having 12 tiles (4x3 grid) During testing it became clear, however, that a square gameboard was going to be the easiest option to deal with in terms of responsive design.
+I therefore cut the easy setting.

 #### Colour Palette

 Colours: